-Forrester predicts a year of reckoning for AI in 2019.
+Forrester predicts a year of reckoning for AI.
 The market research firm foresees a backlash against automated chatbots which routinely exasperate customers searching for assistance.

 The high expectations placed on AI in customer service will fall back to earth within the new year as well.
 The intended cost savings through reduced headcount in the service center will not outweigh the damage done to customer satisfaction in the short term of a hyper-competitive market.
 Buyer behavior models on high-risk decisions have been predicated on the three important characteristics: financial investment, the duration life of the decision, and a lack of confidence in judging alternatives.
 These factors likely go into any company’s customer service decisions for any approach including AI and human agents.

 What should CX, Customer Care, and Sales leaders do about the AI backlash?

 1. Be realistic about the limitations of AI

 Forrester says that the stratospherically high expectations on chatbots and their effectiveness will reasonably fall back to earth, and the cost savings from a reduced human headcount won’t be worth it even in the middle of a hyper-competitive market.
 Glance believes AI has an appropriate role in the relationship between the enterprise and the customer.
 However, CX professionals must begin by understanding the customer journey and determine which interactions are best handled by bots and which are handled by humans.
 High-complexity transactions should be given the human touch.